-Also, if you’ve not read it – read my post “The MOOC has landed” which describes how you might start preparing your Year 10 Computer Science classed right from the very start of Year 10.
+Also, if you’ve not read it – my post: “The MOOC has landed” describes how you might start preparing your Year 10 Computer Science classes from early on in Year 10.

 The Revision Programme

 My school introduced a whole school revision programme for Year 11 a few years ago.
 The annual revision programme started at the beginning of March and led up to the exams.
 Every pupil in Year 11 was provided with a personalised printed timetable that prescribed tasks for them to complete each evening, with two subjects per night.

 I created a revision programme for my Year 11 Computing classes with all the resources online , it required pupils to bring evidence of their activity into class which we then made use of in lessons and this also enabled me to track their progress.
 You can see the revision programme for Spring/Summer 2015 here: http://exa.im/revisionplan

 In the next 7 minutes of this video, I explain an overview of the revision programme for Computing: